Growing fast? It is never too early to build a scalable IT Strategy.

 Around 50 employees, teams, and subcultures begin to develop.
 It becomes harder to standardize and enforce policies.
 The need for deep functional expertise and specialization begins to become a reality.

-During this phase, redundancy, efficiency,y and process are critical.
-Companies tend to grow quickly after receiving venture funding and need to be able to onboard, equip and train their employees rapidly.
+During this phase, redundancy, efficiency, and process are critical.
+Companies tend to grow quickly after raising capital and need to be able to onboard, equip, and train their employees rapidly.